-When is the last time you saw the bats emerge at dusk?
-One of our town’s best arguments that we’re still keeping it weird are the huge crowds which assemble in downtown Austin to watch these winged mammals head out to get their dinner.
-You probably already know that the 1.5 million Mexican free-tailed bats which spend part of the year under the Ann W. Richards Congress Avenue Bridge comprise the largest urban bat colony in the world.
-Here’s what you need to know to go catch these creatures in flight.
+When is the last time you saw the bats in Austin emerge at dusk?
+The huge crowds that assemble downtown to watch these winged mammals head out to get their dinners are one Austin’s best arguments that we’re still keeping it weird.
+You probably already know that the 1.5 million Mexican free-tailed bats that roost under the Ann W. Richards Congress Avenue Bridge comprise the largest urban bat colony in the world.
+But what’s the best way to catch them in action?
+Here’s everything you need to know to see bats in Austin.

 When are the bats in Central Texas?

 Mexican free-tail bats arrive in Central Texas in the early spring and hang around until the first cold front in late October to mid-November.
 In June, mama bats give birth to one pup, and these babies are ready to fly by mid-August (which is when emergences peak, since the colonies can double at this time of year).

 It’s good to remember that the emergence of the bats relies on many factors, including the time of year and the weather.
 You can call the “bat hotline” at (512) 327-9721 to see when bats have been emerging downtown.
 That said, some evenings, swarms of bats emerge and others, it’s hard to see much of anything at all.
 Loud noises and bright lights can disturb the bats and negatively impact their emergence.

 Keep in mind, if you sit underneath where bats emerge, you run the risk of having guano fall on you, so you might want to bring a light jacket or a hat.

 Downtown Austin.
 Of course, this is the most popular way to see bats in Austin.
 You have a few options on how to be a part of this natural spectacle: